code-and-co/codeandcodotcom/_posts/2018-05-12-entrepreneur-in-residence-future-ceo-fiesta-one.markdown

 ---
 layout: post
 permalink: /careers/:title/
-title: 'Careers at code & co.
-Labs | Entrepreneur in Residence & Founding CEO | Fiesta One'
+title: 'Entrepreneur in Residence & Founding CEO | Fiesta One | Careers at code & co.
+Labs'
-description: "We build and scale ventures and experiment with new technologies to create beautiful and scalable solutions.
-We write well crafted code and strive for great UX, usability and visual design.
-We build sticky products while leveraging technologies such as Machine Learning, and Augmented Reality."
+description: "We are looking for an exceptional, ambitious and entpreneurial Co-Founder and CEO to lead and grow our venture Fiesta One, a premium white-label festival app platform."

-job_title: 'Entrepreneur in Residence & Founding CEO Fiesta One'
+job_title: 'Fiesta One: Entrepreneur in Residence & Founding CEO'
 subtitle: 'We are looking for an exceptional, ambitious and entpreneurial Co-Founder and CEO to lead and grow our venture Fiesta One, a premium white-label festival app platform.'
 apply_callout: "If you think you are a good fit for code & co., please reach out with your LinkedIn profile, a cover letter, and an example of your work that you're proud of.
 We look forward to hearing from you!"
 ---